Jan 9 • 1HR 40M

 Dwarkesh Patel - 00:33:15:

 Exactly.
-We'll have like a great, great depression.
+We'll have a Great Great Depression?

 Lars Doucet - 00:33:17: